CERIC is directed by a pan-Canadian volunteer Board of Directors reflecting a broad sectoral representation in the field of career counselling.

 Board of Directors

-Meghan Lavallee resides in Winnipeg, and is the Director of Career and Student Engagement for the Manitoba Institute of Trades and Technology.
-This role includes leadership of MITT’s Adult Learning Centres, Career and Employment Services, and Domestic Recruitment.
+Meghan Lavallee resides in Winnipeg, and is the Executive Director of Apprenticeship Manitoba.
+Prior to this, she was the Director of Career and Student Engagement for the Manitoba Institute of Trades and Technology.
+This role included leadership of MITT’s Adult Learning Centres, Career and Employment Services, and Domestic Recruitment.
 She believes that we all have a role within the educational ecosystem to create successful career pathways and equitable access to further education, training and/or employment for all.

 Meghan’s passion for experiential learning and student success started as a student and staff member within student services in the post-secondary sector.
 From there, she turned her love of student development to leadership roles with Career Trek, an experiential learning career development not-for-profit that creates opportunities to catapult young Manitobans to career and education success.
 In her return to post-secondary institutions, she has utilized her experience in community settings to make access a driving force in the systems and programs available to learning communities.